 A first course to prepare students for calculus.
 Linear, quadratic, polynomial, rational, radical, and piecewise functions will be studied numerically, graphically, and algebraically.
 Conic sections and limits will also be introduced.
 There will be an emphasis on problem solving and applications.
-Note: Students who have received credit for MATH 1101 or Mathematics 112 may not take this course for credit.
+Note: Students who have received credit for MATH 1101 may not take this course for credit.